phaserjs/phaser/README.md

 * If you called StateManager.start from within a states `init` method which also had a `preload` method it would fail to start the next State.
 * StateManager.boot would call start on a State twice if it was added to the game and started before the DOM load had completed.
 This didn't cause an error but was duplicating function calls needlessly.
 * Changing any of the Text properties such as font, lineSpacing and fontSize on a Text object that wasn't already on the display list would cause an updateTransform error.
 Parent is now checked first in all setters.
+* A Timer with a delay value that was a float and not an integer would not loop correctly.
+Timer delay values are now passed through Math.round to avoid this (thanks @osmanzeki #1196)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md